tldr-pages/tldr/pages/common/ag.md

 > The Silver Searcher.
 Like ack, but faster.

-- Find files containing "foo":
+- Find files containing "foo", and print the line matches in context:

 `ag foo`

+- Find files containing "foo", but only list the filenames:

+`ag -l foo`

-- Find files containing "FOO" case-insensitively:
+- Find files containing "FOO" case-insensitively, and print only the match, rather than the whole line:

-`ag -i FOO`
+`ag -i -o FOO`

 - Find "foo" in files with a name matching "bar":